knowledgeira/MJ_Kubeadm_KubernetesV1.27_ubuntu22/Readme.md

 1. sudo chmod +x ./install_kubernetescluster.sh && time ./install_kubernetescluster.sh
-2. This install kubernetes cluster with the help of kubeadm.
+2. This install's kubernetes cluster with the help of kubeadm on DIstro ubuntu 22/20/18.
-3. 1 Master Node and 2 worker nodes vagrant machines are created with 1 gb RAM and 1 VCPU.
-Please modify vagrant files and increase CPU adn RAM as per your need.
+3. 1 Master Node and 2 worker nodes -->vagrant machines are created with 1 gb RAM and 1 VCPU.
+4. You can modify vagrant files and increase CPU and RAM as per your need.
-4. Follow below commands to get the nodes
+5. Follow below commands to get the access Cluster